 My research focuses on:

 The human brain is intrinsically organised into large scale connectivity networks.
 Effective communication within and between these networks is essential for function.
-Many mental disorders are thought to involve dysfunctional communication between different brain regions and networks, suggesting a large and important biomarker potential of functional connectivity fMRI.
-However, the field of functional connectivity is relatively young, and there are several aspects that are not yet fully understood, including:
+Many mental disorders are thought to involve dysfunctional communication between different brain regions and networks, suggesting a large and important clinical biomarker potential of connectivity fMRI.

 Currently, my research primarily uses data from the Human Connectome Project and UK Biobank.
-In my research, I adopt cutting edge analysis techniques in order to improve our definition of well-known functional connectivity networks, characterise their spatial and temporal dynamics, and develop an understanding of their role in cognition, behaviour and disease.
+I adopt and develop cutting edge analysis techniques in order to improve connectivity measures, and map the relationship between brain connectivity markers and lifestyle, health, and risk factors for disease.